Clarity logoClarity logoClarity

 Key mechanics:

-Dividends: Dividends received from the investee reduce the carrying value of the investment.
-They do not appear as income — this is a crucial distinction.
+• Dividends: Dividends received from the investee reduce the carrying value of the investment.
+They do not appear as income &mdash.
+This is a crucial distinction.
 Under the equity method, income is recognized when earned, not when cash is received.

 The equity method reports higher net income than the cost method when the investee is profitable and paying low dividends, because the investor recognizes its share of earnings regardless of cash distributions.
 This can create a divergence between reported income and actual cash flow that analysts must watch carefully.